Bourj Hammoud massacre: Revelations in 2019

 In 2020, the Austrian weekly magazine Profil, interviewed one of the brothers, who agreed being present in the jewelry store on the day of the crime, but denied being the murderer of the 5 persons.

-The families of the victims are joining forces to arrest the perpetrators.
-They have hired a lawyer in Vienna: the former public prosecutor Norbert Haslhofer who gives the investigation its decisive turn.

-They plan to continue the legal proceedings against the two brothers claiming their deprivation of Austrian nationality.
+The victim's families continue the legal proceedings against the two brothers.
 They have reported having received threats, they started also a petition addressed to the Austrian minister of Interior Mag.
 Gerhard Karner and of Justice Dr. Alma Zadić.